Driving The Back Roads Of Sydney To Melbourne

 We off the highway and followed the back roads through the sweet town of Euroa.
 Stopped here for a look at their mini dam, got the scooters out at the skate park and took the historic walking path through town.
 Again chatted away to the locals whilst our kids bonded over scooter ramps and feeding the ducks.

 Alexandra was the next surprise town.
-Although we did not get out (one asleep in the back), we did quickly agreed to come back one day and holiday in this gorgeous little place.
+Although we did not get out (one asleep in the back), we did quickly agree to come back one day and holiday in this gorgeous little place.

 The ‘Jack Sheil Gardens’ in the centre of town is home to the roman (yes ROMAN) build Italian marble Princess Alexandra statue.
 Originally presented to the National Gallery of Victoria in 1878, this statue has a fascinating history of its own.
 Relocated to Alexandra in 1939 where she is surrounded by beds of roses, her favourite flower.